viveksapkal2793/CompresSonicClean/README.md

 2. Save compressed measurements to compressed
 3. Save recovered audio to recovered
 4. Generate analysis plots for each file
+5. Plots are saved along with compressed audio files in the respective directory.

 ### Audio Denoising